physicell-training/00-What-you-need/README.md

-# Module 01 : What you need to code in PhysiCell
+# Lesson 01 : What you need to code in PhysiCell
-This module
+This lesson briefly introduces the software requirements for coding in PhysiCell.

-## Video recording of module
+## Video recording of lesson
 Duration:
 1. **YouTube**
 1. **FigShare:**